Posts

 Understanding Korea’s Soup Culture: The Difference Between Jjigae, Guk, and Tang

-Explore Korea’s deep-rooted soup culture.
-Learn the key differences between jjigae, guk, and tang—and discover why soup is more than just a side dish in Korean dining.
-Introduction If you’ve ever sat at a Korean dining table, you’ve probably noticed something steaming, comforting, and fragrant sitting next to the rice.
+If you’ve ever sat at a Korean dining table, you’ve probably noticed something steaming, comforting, and fragrant sitting next to the rice.
 Whether it’s a spicy kimchi stew, a clear beef broth, or a hearty seafood soup, Koreans almost never eat without soup .
 But for many foreigners, understanding the difference between jjigae (찌개) , guk (국) , and tang (탕) can be confusing.
 They all seem like soups, yet each has its own identity, role, and history within Korean cuisine.
 To truly understand Korean food culture, you must first understand the culture of soup —a symbol of comfort, balance, and everyday harmony in Korean life.
 The Korean Dining Philosophy: Soup and Rice in Harmony In traditional Korean meals, the combination of rice (bap) and soup (guk) is fundamental.
-In fact, a typical meal is o...
+In fact, a typical meal is often described as “bap-guk-sik” (rice and soup meal).
+The relationship between soup and rice is not just practical—it’s cultural and emotional .
+Soup helps soften the rice, brings warmth,...

 The Delicate Art of Yugwa: Korea’s Crispy, Sweet Rice Treat